Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 ### "Wishful thinking"

-The credit for a software product or team may be so high that errors are vanishingly small in USUAL BLOCKS.
+The credit for a software product or team may be high and errors vanishing.

+Automated and formal tests will give green light to  the classical parts and UBYukivat.

 ### "Blaming the messenger"

-The SATELLITE of the wishful thinking is the
+The mirrored twin of the wishful thinking is the negative reaction of developers. which will discourage testers to report the error or softpedal one.

 ## Practical